-Fig. 8: Implementation of self-sovereign identity
+Fig. 7: Implementation of self-sovereign identity

-The integration of the identity component had to be designed from scratch.
-The IdentityCommunity handles anything related to the functionalities of the self-sovereign identity, including its storage.
-The platform requires its users to onboard their identity in order to use it.
-Any device with NFC support is required to verify its identity document, as it reduces misuse and provides authentic trust to other users.
-Compared to many other communities, the identity community does not include support for communication over the IPv8 network.
-There is currently no need for sharing identity information.
-The identity is onboarded as explained in Section V-A and stored in the database.
-An extra layer of protection makes sure that the identity details are not visible for eavesdroppers, see Figure 8a.
-Apart from the SSI itself, identity attributes and identity attestations have been integrated as well.
-Identity attributes are convenient pieces of information that serve as an unofficial extension to the SSI.
+pers, see Figure 7a.
+Apart from the SSI itself, identity attributes and identity attributes are convenient pieces of information that serve as an unofficial extension to the SSI.
 These attributes are for example a phone number, email address, or home address.
-These attributes are shareable with other peers and solely serve to extend the use of the SSI.
-The identity attestations are incorporated in unmodified form using the AttestationCommunity, as result of the work of Chotkan [29], and a QR-code of an example attestation can be seen in Figure 8b.
+These attributes are shareable with other peers and solely extend the use of the SSI.
+The identity attestations are incorporated in unmodified form using the AttestationCommunity, as result of the work of Chotkan [29], and a QR-code of an example attestation can be seen in Figure 7b.
 Currently, only the age-related attestation types obtain the value of the age directly from the SSI.
-Future attestation types could embed more confidential information from the SSI as well.
+Future attestation types could embed more confidential information from the SSI as it may additional purposes.